 In the Gothic era, the principle of all forms of art subordination exclusively to architecture was observed, including the development of plastics.
 Here the leading place belonged to sculpture, in spite of the fact that masters often used relief.
-It was Gothic that became the golden era of monumental sculpture, where cravings for high relief and more plastic forms arose, and Gothic figures were considered to be the main elements of compositional and decorative and monumental unity.
+It was the Gothic style that became the golden era of monumental sculpture, where cravings for high relief and more plastic forms arose, and Gothic figures were considered to be the main elements of compositional, decorative, and monumental unity.

-Relief sculptural compositions, among which there often were the themes of struggle between the good and the evil, edifying parables, Christian legends and Judgement scenes, not only adorned temples, muffling their strict appearance, but also had a direct effect on believers.
-The connection between the relief and the miniature was seen in deformation of sculpture proportions and increase in body parts, but the integrity of volumes, clarity and geometry of architectural profiles required the sculpture to fully obey the architecture, thus, exposing sculptural groups to large deformations.
+Relief sculptural compositions, among which there often were the themes of the struggle between the good and the evil, edifying parables, Christian legends, and Judgement scenes, not only adorned temples, muffling their strict appearance but also had a direct effect on believers.
+The connection between the relief and the miniature was seen in the deformation of sculpture proportions and increase in body parts, but the integrity of volumes, clarity, and geometry of architectural profiles required the sculpture to fully obey the architecture, thus, exposing sculptural groups to large deformations.

 Sculpture of the Middle Ages obeyed the architecture and complemented the essence of the architectural image.
 Gothic and Romanesque plastics obeyed the architecture of these eras, but not completely, which gave it an opportunity to exist independently.
 Sculptures of people acquired a more round shape, which allowed them to take separate places on pedestals in niches, completely detached from the walls of buildings.

 Indian art is reflected in the synthesis of sculpture and architecture, which cannot exist separately from each other.
 Sculptural works and narrative groups sometimes reached gigantic proportions and combined the sensuality of Indian gods and spiritually driven Greek plastics.
-Religious symbolism in the form of bas-relief or full-fledged statues emerging from the buildings was traced in almost every architectural and sculptural work.
+Religious symbolism in the form of bas relief or full-fledged statues emerging from the buildings was traced in almost every architectural and sculptural work.

-The artistic culture of Maya and Aztecs had a great influence on the culture of America and made a special contribution to the world art.
+The artistic culture of the Maya and Aztecs had a great influence on the culture of America and made a special contribution to world art.
 The architecture of Mexico and Central Asia had a pyramid shape at its origin, which is largely noticeable in religious monuments and to a lesser extent in palaces and temples.
-Columns, pylons and walls are massive; the general composition was supplemented with hieroglyphs, sculptural elements and original ornamentation, and the surface of the walls was usually decorated with horizontal belts that contained geometric reliefs.
+Columns, pylons, and walls are massive; the general composition was supplemented with hieroglyphs, sculptural elements, and original ornamentation, and the surface of the walls was usually decorated with horizontal belts that contained geometric reliefs.